project-flotta/project-flotta.github.io/_posts/2022-03-07-using-private-image-repositories.markdown

 Users can deploy their containerized workloads (applications built as [container images](https://developers.redhat.com/blog/2018/02/22/container-terminology-practical-introduction#h.dqlu6589ootw)) to edge devices using Flotta and very often images they want to use are not public and are available only for users or services having proper credentials.

-Flotta supports that use case and allows users to use private images in their `EdgeDeployments`; this post shows how to make use of that support by walking you through all the required steps.
+Flotta supports that use case and allows users to use private images in their `EdgeWorkloads`; this post shows how to make use of that support by walking you through all the required steps.

 ### Prerequisites